 Many students attending Mulberry UTC have not succeeded in their previous educational settings and have joined the school because they are looking for a different approach or a fresh start.
 For some, the need is for a more appropriate curriculum; for others, there are undiagnosed special educational needs or a need for intensive therapeutic interventions.
 A large number of students make use of our school counsellor and other services to which the school provides access, including support for young people with issues relating to substance abuse, mental health, family dysfunction and multiple other issues.
-Within this challenging context, we offer the chance for young people to develop their own sense of self as a young person, to decide their place in the world and to articulate their power to achieve.
-As a result, many young people who have previously struggled in education are able to succeed at Mulberry UTC, whether they join the school at the start of Key

-Stage 4 or Key Stage 5.
+Within this challenging context, we offer the chance for young people to develop their own sense of self as a young people who have previously struggled in education are able to succeed at Mulberry UTC, whether they join the school at the start of Key Stage 4 or Key Stage 5.
 During their time at the school, students rapidly improve their knowledge, skills, confidence, self-esteem and resilience, enabling them to secure outstanding destinations that are closely linked with the UTC's areas of technical specialism.
 This includes young people with special educational needs, who destinations are carefully considered and well-planned for in order to ensure their success in transition.